BagritsevichStepan/lock-free-data-structures/README.md

 ![Снимок экрана 2024-01-23 в 16 10 25](https://github.com/BagritsevichStepan/lock-free-data-structures/assets/43710058/c261aa34-39c6-4651-a45c-b3d6c076a952)
 Generation approach is used to solve the [ABA](#stack_aba) and the [Reclamation Problem](#stack_reclamation).
 For this, each buffer element stores a version (or generation) with the data.

-An odd generation means that the data is missing.
-Even, on the contrary, that the cell is occupied.
+An even generation means that the data is missing.
+Odd, on the contrary, that the cell is occupied.

 Thus, each time we change the cell, we must increase the generation by one.